devongovett/reader/readme.md

 ## Design Documentation

-If you're interested in contributing and don't quite know where to begin, you should read the [design documentation](https://github.com/devongovett/reader/wiki/Design-Documentation) on the wiki which explains the overall archetecture of the project.
+If you're interested in contributing and don't quite know where to begin, you should read the [design documentation](https://github.com/devongovett/reader/wiki/Design-Documentation) on the wiki which explains the overall architecture of the project.
 If you think something is missing from that page, don't hesitate to file an issue or hop in the #reader IRC channel on Freenode to ask questions!

 ## Tech